 A landlord who attempts to forcibly remove a tenant without obtaining a court order may be sued by the tenant for damages.
 Self-eviction includes acts outside the judicial process that designed to expel a tenant including shutting off essential services like heat and electricity, removing the tenant’s personal property, changing the locks or padlocking the unit or threatening the tenant.

 For the 10 counties covered by the URLTA, a landlord must give a 30-Day eviction notice to a tenant who either has not paid the rent or who has violated some other provision in the lease.
-This Tennessee eviction notice must advise the tenant of the rent amount owed or the specific lease provision in violation and that the breach can be remedied within a 14-day period or the lease will be cancelled in 30-days and legal action will begin.
+This Tennessee eviction notice must advise the tenant of the rent amount owed or the specific lease provision in violation.
+It must also say that the breach can be remedied within a 14-day period or the lease will be cancelled in 30-days and legal action will begin.

 The notice of nonpayment may be implied if it is written in the lease agreement.
 For example, it may state that failure to pay the rent after a certain date constitutes the 30-day notice to vacate.

 In cases where there is no written lease, the landlord still must give 30-days notice but no reason needs to be given so long as it is not for a discriminatory reason.